cwchentw/clibs/README.md

 It should work on other Unix or Unix-like systems.

 BTW, though we didn't test **clibs** against Windows, it should work as well because **clibs** is implemented in ANSI C.

-## What is clibs anyway?

-**clibs** are common utility declarations (types, macros, functions) used across various C programs.
-They are mostly domain neutral, able to be applied in different situations.

 ## How to Use?